LinuxMalaysia-BigData-OpenData/elasticsearch-introduction/index.md

 ## What is ElasticSearch?

-* A modern, distributed search engine
+* A modern, distributed search engine based on [Apache Lucene](http://lucene.apache.org)
 * A distributed aggregation engine
 * A database excelling at unstructured data like text